 You could register for enhanced protection (as well as primary protection) if the value of your pension benefits at 5 April 2006 was more than the 2006/2007 lifetime allowance of £1.5 million.
 You could also register for enhanced protection if you believed the value of those benefits might in the future be more than the standard lifetime allowance or if you believed your pension benefits in any one year would increase by more than the annual allowance.

-Under enhanced protection you will not pay tax on benefits in excess of the lifetime allowance provided your benefits at retirement do not exceed the value of your benefits at 5 April 2006 as increased after then, in general terms, by the greater of 5% per annum, the increase in the cost of living or increases in your pensionable pay.
-If the limit is exceeded you will pay tax on the excess.
+Under enhanced protection you will not pay tax on benefits in excess of the lifetime allowance provided your benefits at retirement do not exceed the value of your benefits at 5 April 2006 as increased after then, in general terms, by the greatest of 5% per annum, the increase in the cost of living or increases in your pensionable pay.
+If the limit is exceeded, you will pay tax on the excess.

-You will lose enhanced protection if you pay contributions into a money purchase pension arrangement (eg pay into the LGPS arranged AVC facility) or if you start a new pension arrangement, or if you transfer your LGPS benefits to another defined benefit pension scheme.
+You will lose enhanced protection if you pay contributions into a money purchase pension arrangement (eg pay into the L G P S arranged A V C facility) or if you start a new pension arrangement, or if you transfer your L G P S benefits to another defined benefit pension scheme.
 You can voluntarily give up enhanced protection by giving notice that you no longer wish to keep it.

-If you lose enhanced protection you must notify HMRC within 90 days.
+If you lose enhanced protection you must notify H M R C within 90 days.
 Failure to do so could result in a fine of up to £3,000.

-To have enhanced protection you must have registered for it with HM Revenue and Customs by 5 April 2009.
+To have enhanced protection, you must have registered for it with H M Revenue and Customs by 5 April 2009.

 Fixed Protection

 Because the lifetime allowance reduced to £1.5 million in April 2012 a new fixed protection was introduced.
-You can't have fixed protection if you have either primary or enhanced protection.
+You can't have fixed protection if you have either primary protection or enhanced protection.
 With fixed protection your lifetime allowance is fixed at £1.8 million.

-The maximum taxfree lump sum you can take on retirement is the lesser of:
+The maximum tax-free lump sum you can take on retirement is the lesser of:

-25% of the capital value of your LGPS benefits, or
+25% of the capital value of your L G P S benefits, or

 25% of the lifetime allowance which, for those with fixed protection, is £450,000 (ie 25% of your lifetime allowance of £1.8 million) or if you have previously taken payment of (crystallised) pension benefits, 25% of your remaining lifetime allowance.